Sophie Goldschmidt

-Sophie Goldschmidt is a British global business executive who is currently the President & CEO of U.S. Ski & Snowboard, the national governing body for Olympic skiing and snowboarding in the United States.
-Prior to U.S. Ski & Snowboard, she was on the Advisory Board for the World Surf League (WSL), after stepping down from her position as Chief Executive Officer in February 2020.
+Sophie Goldschmidt is a British global business executive who is currently the president and CEO of U.S. Ski & Snowboard, the national governing body for Olympic and Paralympic skiing and snowboarding in the United States.
+Prior to U.S. Ski & Snowboard, Goldschmidt was on the advisory board for the World Surf League (WSL), after stepping down from her position as chief executive officer in February 2020.
 Goldschmidt was included on the 2018 Forbes list of the "Most Powerful Women In International Sport," after overseeing various groundbreaking partnerships, including an exclusive digital broadcasting rights deal for the WSL with Facebook worth over $30 million over two years.
 Goldschmidt also currently advises various companies in the sport, media, technology, health and fitness sectors.

 Early life and education

 Goldschmidt grew up in the UK and then received a tennis scholarship to attend Baylor University in Texas.
 After playing on their team for four years, she received a business degree at Baylor University.
 She made her pro tennis debut in 1991, playing doubles at the ITF Frinton tournament, however due to an injury she was forced to quit playing.